Dr. Nadkarni's research interests include pediatric cardiac arrest, resuscitationk glycemic control, and critical care management.

 Dr. Nadkarni believes that a healthy academic career must be balanced by a healthy home and family life, a spirit of volunteerism, and good citizenship.
 He is married to Ellen Deutsch MD, a pediatric Otolaryngologist practicing in Delaware and specializing in laryngotracheal reconstruction, and has 3 children: Lauren 18, Lindsay 15 and Andrew 11.
 His local and regional service has included the State Abuse Intervention committee, Emergency Medical Services Committee, Child Death Review Committee, and Wilmington Homeless clinic.
 In addition, he is a board member for the Delaware Chapter of Operation Smile, a national non-profit, non-sectarian medical organization.
 Over the past 15 years, Dr. Nadkarni has volunteered time to provide pediatric critical care support services on 10 international missions with Operation Smile, including Kenya, Morocco, Philippines, Russia, China, and Colombia and Ecuador.

-- Associate Professor of Pediatrics at University of Pennsylvania School of Medicine (2001– present)
+- Associate Professor of Pediatrics at University of Pennsylvania School of Medicine (2001 – 2015)

-- Associate Professor of Anesthesiology and Critical Care at the Hospital of the University of Pennsylvania and the Children's Hospital of Philadelphia (2001– present)
+- Professor of Anesthesiology and Critical Care at the Hospital of the University of Pennsylvania and the Children's Hospital of Philadelphia (2015– present)

 - M.D., University of Maryland School of Medicine (1984)